c17hawke/windowsget/README.md

 > This completes the environment setup of the project!!

-> Now you can start the development!!!
+### STEP 07: Now you can start the development by activating the environment

+- To activate the environment run the following command -
+    ```bash
+    conda activate ./env
+    ```